 Conceptual image: B. Gal

-A stereo version of Void will be published as part of the free download release
+A stereo version of Void was published as part of the release

 Audio excerpt (mp3, 0m57)